College of Liberal Arts & Sciences

 The department may request the Graduate College dean's permission to replace one of the four committee members by a recognized scholar of professorial rank from another academic institution.

-Within 18 months of passing the PhD final exam, the candidate should present a written and oral prospectus to the committee.
-The prospectus describes the problems the student is considering for the thesis, relevant background material, ideas for solving the problems, and any preliminary results.
-Failure to successfully complete the prospectus within 24 months of passing the PhD final exam will jeopardize the continuation of a student's financial support.
+After passing the MS final exam and within 12-18 months (12 months is ideal, 18 months is acceptable) of being admitted to the PhD program, the candidate should present a written and oral prospectus to the committee, which serves as the PhD Comprehensive Exam.
+The prospectus describes the problems the student is considering for the thesis, an extensive review of relevant background materials, open problems of interest and ideas for solving the problems, and any preliminary results.
+Failure to successfully complete the prospectus within 18 months of being admitted to the PhD program will jeopardize the continuation of a student's financial support.

 Application for Degree

 The student must file an application for an anticipated degree with the Registrar not later than ten weeks after the start of the semester or one week after the start of the summer session in which the degree will be conferred.
-The student must have the application signed by his or her advisor.
+The department will send in the information required (date, time, location or venue, committee member, title of diserations, etc.) The student must have the application signed by his or her advisor.
 Failure to file the Application for Degree by the deadline will result in postponement of graduation to a subsequent session.

 PhD Timeline